techflashYT/thinkpad_power_adj/README.md

 # Configuration

-- Modify `[install root]/on_bat.sh` to modify the power and temperature settings, or do whatever else you want, it runs in the following conditions:
+- Modify `/etc/thinkpad_power_adj/on_bat.sh` to modify the power and temperature settings, or do whatever else you want, it runs in the following conditions:
   - Removing the charger from the laptop
   - Initial script startup, while on battery power
   - Resume from suspend or hibernate, while on battery power

-- Modify `[install root]/on_ac.sh` to modify the power and temperature settings, or do whatever else you want, it runs in the following conditions:
+- Modify `/etc/thinkpad_power_adj/on_ac.sh` to modify the power and temperature settings, or do whatever else you want, it runs in the following conditions:
   - Inserting the charger to the laptop
   - Initial script startup, while on AC power
   - Resume from suspend or hibernate, while on AC power

-- Modify `[install root]/thinkfan.ac.yaml` to modify the fan curves for AC power
+- Modify `/etc/thinkpad_power_adj/thinkfan.ac.yaml` to modify the fan curves for AC power

-- Modify `[install root]/thinkfan.bat.yaml` to modify the fan curves for battery power
+- Modify `/etc/thinkpad_power_adj/thinkfan.bat.yaml` to modify the fan curves for battery power